hapax/hapax.github.io/assets/pyramid.md

 2A = \frac{1}{2} \cdot 2bh \quad \Longrightarrow \quad A = \frac{1}{2}bh.
 $$

-This may seem like a convoluted reinterpretation, but
+This may seem like a convoluted reinterpretation, but it generalises in a lovely way to tell us how to integrate polynomials.